ZapFile.ai

 7. They tap Download — the photo appears in their Files app or Photos app

 That's the whole thing.
 No accounts.
 No passwords.
-The link stops working after about 30 minutes, so make sure they download it while you're both around.
+The link expires after they download it — no cleanup needed on your end.

 Using WhatsApp — if you're already chatting: